olinjs/olinjs/lessons/03-mongo/README.md

 You'll likely be using embeds 80% of the time, but references also have their place, so know how to do both.

 The Mongo documentation has further details about [when to embed vs reference](http://docs.mongodb.org/manual/core/data-model-design/).

+When you're finished, fill out [the Homework 3 submission survey](https://docs.google.com/forms/d/e/1FAIpQLSdqXUJFMLalcKxrkWCiv17zcEshEfDO1Wullp-5BzzSjwbL5Q/viewform).
+Like the previous homework, your app will be graded according to the [Homework Rubric](../../Syllabus.md#homework-rubric-50-points-total).